NEET/JEE Coaching Scholarship

 Question:14

-Which of the statement is incorrect?
+Which of the statements is incorrect?

-(a) All green plants and blue green algae are producers
+(a) All green plants and blue-green algae are producers

 (b) Green plants get their food from organic compounds